 Iceland waterfalls in Video

-I do not have a video dedicated to Seljalandsfoss, but you can see it from 1min07 on my video about the Icelandic waterfalls:
+I do not have a video dedicated to Seljalandsfoss, but you can see it starting at 1min07 on my video about the Icelandic waterfalls:

 Plan your perfect trip to Iceland!